On the Parallel Complexity of Group Isomorphism via Weisfeiler-Leman: Conclusion

 \begin{question} Does constant-dimensional Weisfeiler--Leman identify every colored Abelian group? \end{question}

-In instances where running constant-dimensional WL for a polylogarithmic number of rounds suffices to identify a class of colored groups, we may combine the parallel WL implementation of Grohe \& Verbitsky \cite{GroheVerbitsky}, the WL canonization procedure for graphs (c.f., \cite{grohe2019canonisation}), and the generator enumeration procedure to obtain efficient parallel canonization.
-For full details, see Appendix \ref{ParallelCanonization}.
+As pointed out to us by an anonymous reviewer, a positive answer to this question would resolve, in a strong way, a question of Babai \cite[\S 13.2 of the arXiv version]{BabaiGraphIso}: namely, deciding isomorphism of colored elementary Abelian $p$-groups is the same as the \algprobm{String Isomorphism} problem on $n=p^k$ points under the natural action of the general linear group $GL(k,p)$.
+Babai (\emph{ibid.}) asked whether the latter problem could be solved in $p^{o(k^2)}$ time, which would follow if $o(\log n)$-dimensional WL identified such colored groups.
+Yet even for colored groups, we do not currently know a lower bound on the (counting) WL dimension.

 For the classes of groups we have studied, when we have been able to give an $O(1)$ bound on their WL-dimension, we also get an $O(\log n)$ bound on the number of rounds needed.
 The dimension bound alone puts the problem into $\cc{P}$, while the bound on rounds puts it into $\cc{TC}^{1}$.
 A priori, these two should be distinct.
 For example, in the case of graphs, Kiefer \& McKay \cite{KieferMcKay} have shown that there are graphs for which color refinement takes $n-1$ rounds to stabilize.
+There has been also considerable work on lower bounds against the iteration number for $k$-WL for graphs, when $k > 2$ \cite{FurerRefinement, BerkholzNordstrom, GroheLichterNeuen}.